HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 ![Image](DimmingLED1.png)

-(This is an image of the dimming LED usinng a potentiometer inventors kit experiement.
+(This is an image of the dimming LED using a potentiometer inventors kit experiement.
 The light level of the red LED can be adjusted using the dimmer.)

 #### Reflection ####

 In this experiment, something new to me was or something I learned was the functions of the potentiometer and how to apply this electric part in a real world context.
 I also learnt the 'light state' function during the coding process.
+I also learnt about the flat side of the leds and how to correctly place them within the breadboard.

 This experiment could be the basis of a real world application such as an actual light dimmer.
 To expand this experiment it could be altered to change the speed of a fan rather than the brightness of an LED.
+This experiement could be expanded or advanced in many different ways.